suitenumerique/hackdays2025/submissions/grist-3-ia/README.md

 ## Challenges Overcome

-We assembled a team with diverse technical backgrounds and perspectives, united by a shared interest in exploring AI integration within Grist.
+Our team is made of diverse technical backgrounds and perspectives, united by a shared interest in exploring AI integration within Grist.

 Initially, we faced challenges in defining the project scope and understanding the limits and capabilities of the available APIs and tools.
 After extensive experimentation, we finally found out an effective approach: instead of having Albert interact with API methods directly, we had it generate SQL queries.
-This shift unlocked a powerful and elegant way to bridge AI and Grist data operations.
+This shift unlocked a scalable and elegant way to bridge AI and Grist data operations.

 ## Impact